And all of you are very kind to tolerate me here during a fill-in day.

 But at what cost?

-Uh what they're not seeing is a lot of you look out your windows and see the unfolding of your lives.
+What they're not seeing is a lot of you look out your windows and see the unfolding of your lives.

-A long long storyline that will play out over the next several elections.
+A long, long storyline that will play out over the next several elections.

-And rather than just take a few cheap Republican wins with 50-50 conservative candidates or worse, You are willing to uh endure these trials and tribulations even a little bit longer.
+And rather than just take a few cheap Republican wins with 50-50 conservative candidates or worse, you are willing to endure these trials and tribulations even a little bit longer if it means that the Republicans we wind up getting are the kind that are really doing the Reagan-like work that we need.

 And it's not about searching for another Reagan.